| | |

 • 6 strips bacon

-• 1 to 2 tablespoons chopped fresh parsley
+• 1 to 2 tbsp chopped fresh parsley

 Instructions

-• Boil the potatoes.
-Place the potatoes in a large saucepan and cover with water to a depth of about 1 inch above the potatoes.
-Bring the potatoes to a boil over medium-high heat.
-Cover and boil for 10 minutes or until tender and easily pierced with a fork.
-Drain and set aside to cool.
+• Place the cut potatoes in a large saucepan and cover with water by about 1 inch.
+Add 1 tablespoon of kosher salt and bring to a boil over medium-high heat.
+Reduce the heat slightly and boil for about 10 to 12 minutes, or until the potatoes are fork-tender.
+Drain well.

-• Cook the bacon.
-Arrange the bacon strips in a large skillet and place it over medium-high heat.
+• Arrange the bacon strips in a large skillet and place it over medium-high heat.
 Fry the bacon for 6 to 8 minutes or until browned and crisp.
 Using a slotted spoon, remove the bacon to paper towels to drain.

-• Cook the onion and add the seasonings.
-Add the onion to the bacon drippings in the skillet and cook over medium heat for 8 to 10 minutes or until softened and translucent.
+• Add the onion to the bacon drippings in the skillet and cook over medium heat for 8 to 10 minutes or until softened and translucent.
 Stir frequently and turn the heat down if browning too quickly.
-Add the vinegar, water, sugar, salt, and pepper to the skillet and bring to a simmer.
+Add the vinegar, water, sugar, mustard, salt, and pepper to the skillet and bring to a simmer.

-• Add the potatoes.
-Add the potatoes and drained bacon to the skillet and cook, gently stirring, for 2 to 3 minutes or until hot.
+• Add the potatoes and drained bacon to the skillet and cook, gently stirring, for 2 to 3 minutes or until hot.
 Taste and adjust the seasonings.

-• Serve and enjoy.
-Transfer the potato salad to a bowl and add the parsley; toss to blend the ingredients.
+• Transfer the potato salad to a bowl and add the parsley; toss to blend the ingredients.

 Nutrition